ahmedelraei/Udacity-Store-front-API/README.md

 ## Enviromental Variables Set up

-Bellow are the environmental variables that needs to be set in a `.env` file.
+Below are the environmental variables that needs to be set in a `.env` file.
 This is the default setting that I used for development, but you can change it to what works for you.

 **NB:** The given values are used in developement and testing but not in production.